 With the basics set up, it's time to build out the key data elements for your report.

 First, you'll want to select up to three fields you can use to group data together in your report.
-For example, do you want to see pledges amounts grouped together by month for the last year?
+For example, do you want to see pledge amounts grouped together by month for the last year?
 Average Recurring Gift amount by frequency?
-IN these cases, "Pledge Month" and "Frequency" would be your "Group By" field selections.
+In these cases, "Pledge Month" and "Frequency" would be your "Group By" field selections.
 Click in the box to see a list or begin typing to search for a specific field and then click it to select it for your report.

 Once you have set your grouping, you can select a value to summarize.